MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros allows Verification Packets which contain archived Verifications.
-- Meros doesn't check that Blocks Verification Packets' Merits are greater than significant.
 - Meros doesn't check that every predecessor has an archived Verification Packet.
-- Meros allows mentioning Transactions out of Epochs/Transactions which compete with old Transactions.
+- Meros allows Transactions which compete with old Transactions.
 This behavior should be fixed on the Transactions DAG, not on the Blockchain.

 - Meros doesn't support Blocks with Elements (as it doesn't support any Elements which are placed in Blocks).
 - Meros doesn't check that Block's Elements are new and unique.